 All events this year will take place on the American University campus.
 Please see 2014 program posted online.
 This year's keynote speaker, Dr. Lisa Gail Collins, is Professor of Art History at Vassar College.
 Her talk, titled "Here Lies Love: Feminism, Mourning, and a Quilt from Gee's Bend," is drawn from her current book project on history, memory, creativity, and community.

 The Feminist Art History Conference is open to the public.
-Advance registration (by Friday, October 24) is recommended.
-The $55 conference fee ($20 student rate, with ID) includes all sessions, keynote address, receptions, and breaks.
-This year there will be a $10 charge for the catered lunch on Saturday, payable with your registration online.
-Late registration (on-site) will be available for $75 ($30 student rate, with ID) plus $10 for the lunch.
+Advance registration is recommended.
+The conference fee includes all sessions, keynote address, receptions, and breaks.
 This year we have arranged for two conference hotels with discounted rates.
 For more information on the program, hotel discounts, and other details, please see website links.

 In 2009, the Art History program faculty and staff began organizing an annual Feminist Art History Conference that takes place in the fall and brings scholars and grad students who are interested in feminism, gender studies, and art history to our campus from across the U.S. and internationally.